 Sustainable Water Use

 Stanford regularly collaborates with regional water agencies on all aspects of water management and monitoring efforts to determine sustainable yields from regional water sources.
-The university receives potable water from the San Francisco Public Utilities Commission (SFPUC), which draws water from the Hetch Hetchy Reservoir in the Sierra Nevada as well as other reservoirs in local watersheds.
+The university receives potable water from the San Francisco Public Utilities Commission (SFPUC), which draws water from the Hetch Hetchy Reservoir in the Sierra Nevadas as well as other reservoirs in local watersheds.
 Stanford uses local surface water and well water to provide non-potable irrigation water to the campus.
-90 percent of the academic campus' irrigation water comes from creeks and wells on Stanford land, preserving treated or potable drinking water for domestic purposes.
+Almost all of the academic campus' irrigation water comes from creeks and wells on Stanford land, preserving treated or potable drinking water for domestic and sensitive research purposes.

-Key goals are to continuously improve our successful water conservation program, develop new strategies to maximize use of surface runoff and preserve treated domestic water for critical campus uses, and protect water-dependent habitat.
+Key goals are to continuously improve the successful water efficiency program, develop new strategies to maximize use of surface runoff, preserve treated domestic water for critical campus uses, and protect water-dependent habitat.

 Stanford continues to improve water efficiency in existing buildings through maintenance and retrofits, and to educate campus users about the need for water conservation on the personal and community levels.
-In addition, the university has established guidelines to reduce water use in new buildings by at least 25 percent, compared with similar existing buildings, and new projects to advance water recycling and reuse are under way.
+In addition, the university has established guidelines to reduce water use in new buildings by at least 25% compared with similar, existing buildings, and new projects to advance water recycling and reuse are under way.